NexPlayer/NexPlayer_Unity_Plugin/README.md

 ![NexPlayer Unity Video Streaming Player Plugin](resources/girl_cube_gif2.gif)

-NexPlayer™ for Unity is a cross-platform video streaming player for Unity games and apps that supports both regular and 360 video playback on Android, iOS, Windows, macOS, Nintendo Switch™, VR Headsets, and WebGL, with more devices being worked on everyday.
-NexPlayer's Unity video plugin is the only player supporting Widevine DRM-protected HLS & DASH streaming on **Android & iOS devices.**
+NexPlayer™ for Unity is a cross-platform video streaming player for Unity games and apps that supports both regular and 360 video playback on Android, iOS, Windows, macOS, Nintendo Switch™, VR Headsets, and WebGL.
+NexPlayer's Unity video plugin is the only player supporting **Widevine DRM-protected** HLS & DASH streaming on **Android & iOS devices.**

-**Nintendo Switch is a trademark of Nintendo.**

 This repository contains the NexPlayer™ Unity video streaming player plugin features list as well as an installation guide.
 If you want to get a copy of our fully working demo, contact us at our [website](https://www.nexplayersdk.com/unity-player-sdk-demo/?utm_source=github.com&utm_medium=referral&utm_campaign=unitygithub&utm_content=20200211--unitydemocontact).